 Also worthy of being mentioned is the dream sequence of Lordgenome where he is seen in a school as a teacher.
 He didn't live the life he would have liked.

-And this editor teared up at both the above scene as well as during Episode 25: Kittan's death, the former because it was so unexpectedly heart-wrenching, and the second because it was heart-wrenching in addition to being completely awesome.
+Episode 25: Kittan's death, because it was heart-wrenching in addition to being completely awesome.

 Leeron: "The space ocean is where the Spiral race's tears end up..."

-HayateKusanagi found a different moment within Episode 26 to be a true, straight-up Tear Jerker.
+There’s a moment within Episode 26 to be a true, straight-up Tear Jerker.
 Kamina and the adult Simon are standing side by side on the hill where Simon first found Nia.
 Kamina looks curiously over at Simon, leans over, and with a smile on his face utters the words "Looks like you've grown taller than me."
 Kamina's not just talking about his height, but also commenting that Simon's become a man greater than Kamina was in life.
-The scenes after are heart-twisting, to be sure, but that one alone, that single acknowledgment never fails to send a shiver down my spine and threaten my eyes with water.
+The scenes after are heart-twisting, to be sure, but that one alone, that single acknowledgment never fails to send a shiver down your spine.

 "This isn't goodbye." (points to heart) "You're always right here."